severian5it/ResidenceGiulioCesare/README.md

 ## Existing Features

 ### Navbar
+bootstrap responsive navigation bar with national flag on the top left.
+For mobile-sized devices a hamburger button on the top-right expands a menu with links to the different section on the website.
+On larger devices the expanded menu is shown instead.
+Navbar will be static on the top of the page.
 ### Landing Page
+Landing Page presents a picture taken in the proximity of the residence, along with a presentation heading.
 ### Location
 A dedicated section for location has been designed, containing an *iframe* from google maps and a card with the address.
 ### Room Carousel
 A carousel sliding through three images of the residence has been framed in a dedicate section.
 Naviagation is possible via indicators or via control.
+On the bottom of the page an icon to *Instagram* allows to see more.
 ### Contact Form

 This page includes a form with 4 required fields: